signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

   (recall that the other way around, sync on async, is not a good idea).
 - A null Poco can always be read or written: `null` is a valid data.
 If it has to be considered invalid, this is up to the callers to handle this.
+- Read can more often fail than Write: this is why implementing a deserializer requires to implement the 2 versions.
+  Depending on the underlying code (whether it throws or implements error management without exceptions), the methods must adapt its behavior.

 ## Importers and Exporters: the ProtocolName
 Extending these 2 interfaces, importers and exporters are singleton (multiple) auto services: